BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 What is the most common cause of traveler's diarrhea?

-Pathogens such as bacteria, viruses, and protozoan parasitescause up to 85% of traveler's diarrhea incidences.
+Pathogens1 such as bacteria, viruses, and protozoan parasitescause up to 85% of traveler's diarrhea incidences.
 Of the total cases of TD, 90% are caused by bad bacteria whereas viral pathogens and protozoan parasites are responsible for the last 10%.

 Enterotoxins are harmful proteins that can cause damage to the intestinal cells.
 ETEC can produce one or both of heat-labile (LT) and heat-stable (ST) enterotoxins.
-The presence of enterotoxins causes the intestinal cells to release chloride ions followed by water, sodium, and other electrolytes.
+The presence of enterotoxins causes the intestinal cells to release chloride ions followed by water, sodium, and other electrolytes5.
 Although the colon reabsorbs some of this electrolyte rich fluid, the rest is expelled as watery diarrhea.

 Learning about Traveler's Diarrhea and its harmful effects may lead you to consider taking preventative antibiotics.
 The setback with antibiotics is that they do not distinguish between good and bad bacteria.
 Antibiotics not only kill the bad bacteria but will also kill the good gut flora that you need to keep pathogens in check.
-Which in turn can lead to side effects such as antibiotics-associated diarrhea, a common effect of antibiotics therapy.
+Which in turn can lead to side effects such as antibiotics-associated diarrhea6, a common effect of antibiotics therapy.

 Precautions to take to keep your gut healthy while traveling abroad